shrikeh/crypto/README.md

 * it helps dependency injection-led development by abstracting away the details of encryption implementation
 * swapping out one form of encryption for another should be fairly easy (so long as you also update your data)

+## The Dos and Don'ts of Passwords

+* don't use the username of a user as these aren't globally unique and allow for rainbow table attacks.